kubernetes-sigs/cluster-api-provider-packet/README.md

 * A Packet project ID
 * The `clusterctl` binary from this repository.
 * A Kubernetes cluster - the "bootstrap cluster" - that will deploy and manage the cluster on Packet.
+* `kubectl` - not absolutely required, but hard to interact with a cluster without it

 For the bootstrap cluster, any cluster is just fine for this, including [k3s](https://k3s.io), [k3d](https://github.com/rancher/k3d) and [kind](https://github.com/kubernetes-sigs/kind).